-Vaccinations /immunisations are essential.
+Vaccinations /immunizations are essential.
 Make sure you are up to date on all the routine vaccinations well before any trip, usually 5-6 weeks.

-Hepatitis A and B immunisations are also important.
-Hepatitis B is recommended for long term travellers, people with chronic conditions, older people, healthcare workers, and people who participate in high-risk activities (such as injection drug use, local tattoos, and unprotected sex).
+Hepatitis A and B immunizations are also important.
+Hepatitis B is recommended for long term travelers, people with chronic conditions, older people, healthcare workers, and people who participate in high-risk activities (such as injection drug use, local tattoos, and unprotected sex).

 Hepatitis B requires a minimum of 8 months, as it is a 3 dose series of shots.

-These immunisations have no hidden evil side effects and you should err on the side of taking them unnecessarily than avoiding them.
+These immunizations have no hidden evil side effects and you should err on the side of taking them unnecessarily than avoiding them.
 Better safe than sorry.

 Simple Tips To Stay Healthy When Traveling